 Shola forest and grassland complex in Grass Hills National Park, Valparai, Tamilnadu, India.

 Sky Islands – The shola forests form unique regions called “Sky Islands” which occur only at higher elevations are usually isolated and separated from each other and the lowland terrain.
-The distance of separation may be from a few metres to several hundred kilometers.
-Each sky island may have a climatic condition that is unique to itself.
-This leads to a great endemism in plants and animals.
-They adopt themselves to that climatic condition and they evolve there.
+The distance of separation may be from a few meters to several hundred kilometers.
+Each sky island may have a unique climatic condition.
+This leads to great endemism in plants and animals.
+They adapt themselves to that climatic condition and they evolve there.
 As a result, they cannot live outside the climatic region where they are supposed to exist!
 Surprising nature!